The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

 Exports sales - two-wheeler and three-wheeler

-Risk evaluation and management is an ongoing process.
-As a process risks associatedwith the business are identified and prioritized based on the Company's overall riskappetite strategy severity and probability of occurrence.
+As a process risks associated with the business are identified and prioritized basedon the Company's overall risk appetite strategy severity and probability of occurrence.

 Total Quality Management (TQM)

-The Company continues to implement several projects to improve its efficiencytransparency and process control across supply chain from dealer to supplier.
-Variousinitiatives on industry 4.0 arebeing adopted for improving quality and waste elimination.
+The Company continues to implement several projects to improve its efficiencytransparency and process control across supply chain from supplier plant dealer andultimately consumer.
+Major focus areas are improvements at factory retail management andimproving customer experience at dealerships.
+Various initiatives on industry 4.0 arebeing adopted for improving quality productivity traceability and waste elimination.

 INTERNAL CONTROL AND THEIR ADEQUACY

 The Board is accountable for evaluating and approving the effectiveness of the internalcontrols including financial operational and compliance controls.
 Company has a properand adequate internal control system to ensure that all its assets are safeguarded andprotected against any loss and that all the transactions are properly authorized andrecorded.
 The internal control system is subject to continuous improvement with systemeffectiveness assessed regularly.
 Information provided to management is reliable andtimely.
 Company ensures the reliability of financial reporting and compliance with lawsand regulations.